Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mariners

-On Friday, Lourdes Gurriel Jr. (.132 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+On Saturday, Lourdes Gurriel Jr. (.051 on-base percentage in past 10 games, 244 points below season-long percentage) and the Arizona Diamondbacks face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 8:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Cardinals.
+He had a hitless performance in his previous game (0-for-4) against the Mariners.

 Lourdes Gurriel Jr. Game Info & Props vs. the Mariners